lrwyatt/Research-Project-Workshops-2017/docs/materials/RPW04.md

-# Efficient Searches, Part I
+# Workshop 04: Efficient Searches, Part I

 Instruction will cover essential elements of designing comprehensive searches, including: creating a research concept map, defining keywords, and search tips for PubMed.
 Participants will take some time to also troubleshoot searches relevant to their projects.